Augmented reality in retail: 4 applications that are actually becoming a reality

 But now it’s actually becoming a reality, and progressive retail brands are incorporating AR technology into the customer experience — both in-store and online.

 There’s no doubting that the world wants it, but like many other things in life, expectations don’t always match reality: almost 66% of companies don’t use AR at all.
 The good news for retailers is that there are huge strides being made in technology and the ability to actually implement, launch, and realize AR as a marketing channel.

 Let’s look at four applications that are actually becoming a reality.
+The future is here.